 All of this can be a problem for an investor who placed the winning bid at the foreclosure auction.
 The bankrupt homeowner will take this to court.
 The judge will determine that the home could not be sold at auction because the owner was under bankruptcy protection.

 Bankruptcy Can Stop an Eviction

 If a homeowner is about to be evicted from the property, he or she can declare bankruptcy and stall the process.
 This depends on the state they reside in.
 As an investor is looking to purchase that specific property at auction, the bankruptcy can halt everything.

 Two Types of Bankruptcy Homeowners Will Choose From

 A Chapter 7 bankruptcy filing will discharge most of the homeowner’s debts but it could cost them their home.

-Instead, when most homeowners declare bankruptcy, they usually declare chapter 13.
-Chapter 13 bankruptcy offers the benefit of keeping their home and cars.
+Chapter 13 bankruptcy offers the benefit of keeping the home and cars.
+When most homeowners declare bankruptcy, they usually declare Chapter 13.
 Chapter 13 can include debt repayment plans and debt forgiveness after a certain period of time or number of payments.

 If an investor goes to a foreclosure auction, they will need to have cash ready and deposited for any winning bids.